OleksandraYankovska/SQL_project_portrait_UA_IT_specialist/README.md

 The names of the columns from the original data set I replaced with the relevant names in English to simplify the SQL Script.

-  ### The main questions we had:
+  ### The main questions:

   1.1 Total number of IT specialists by gender

   1.2 Total number by position and by gender

   1.3 Total number by level and by gender

-  2.1 IT specialists by age; the oldest and the youngest person by gender 2.2 Marital status of IT specialists by gender
+  2.1 IT specialists by age; the oldest and the youngest person by gender

+  2.2 Marital status of IT specialists by gender

   2.2.1 Children of IT specialists

   2.3 Total number of persons staying in Ukraine and the number of people who are abroad, by gender, at the time of the survey

-  2.4 Total number of persons staying in Ukraine by region 2.5 10 countries to which Ukrainian IT specialists moved the most because of the war, by gender 2.6 Plans to come back to Ukraine / plans to move from Ukraine by gender
+  2.4 Total number of persons staying in Ukraine by region

+  2.5 10 countries to which Ukrainian IT specialists moved the most because of the war, by gender

+  2.6 Plans to come back to Ukraine / plans to move from Ukraine by gender

   3.1 Education level by gender

   3.2 Knowledge of English by gender and by position;

   4.1 The connection between knowledge of English and the level of satisfaction with salary;

   4.2 The connection between hours of work per week and the level of satisfaction with salary;

   5. Emotions by gender at the time of the survey